MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

 1. Under **Protocol**, select **OpenID Connect**.

-1. Enter a name for the provider; for example, *Azure AD*.
+1. Enter a name for the provider; for example, *Microsoft Entra ID*.

     The provider name is the text on the button that users see when they select their identity provider on the sign-in page.